Top 10 Outsourcing Problems and How to Avoid Them

 Solution: keep clear and extensive documentation

 Make sure to create a detailed knowledge transfer plan: the features, technology, code logic.
 Your vendor should be able to grasp the project just by going through your documented regulations.
 If it is not enough, organize calls or meetings, if possible, with the outsourcing company, your DevOps specialists, QA automation engineers, and developers to discuss hidden pitfalls and answer all the questions your vendor might have.

 Problem #8: Poor Team Management and Communication

 It might sound like a broken record, but communication is the key to success.
-You might think that you are being understood the way you planned, but people come from different backgrounds, educations, experiences and will have their own perceptions.
+You might think that you are being understood the way you planned, but people come from different backgrounds, educations, and experiences and will have their own perceptions.
 If you do not wish to be misinterpreted and agree that an adequate communication level will smooth many rough edges, here are our solutions to outsourcing jobs.

 Solution: implement continuous communication